1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Dr. Scott Liu, MD, is a board-certified gastroenterologist with over six years of experience and a background in military medicine.
 He earned his medical degree from the University of Maryland, Baltimore, completed his Internal Medicine residency at Naval Medical Center Portsmouth, and finished his Gastroenterology fellowship through the National Capital Consortium.
 Dr. Liu provides comprehensive care for a broad range of digestive conditions, including abdominal pain, acid reflux, liver disease, chronic diarrhea, and colon cancer screening.
 He is a member of the American College of Gastroenterology and is known for his disciplined, patient-focused approach and clear communication.

-Other structural heart valve problems
+Other disorders of the structural heart valves.

 Signs and Symptoms